Glenn Stok likes to explore exciting activities that have captivating value. He writes about it to share the experience

 I couldn’t wait until I worked my way to that space, pulling myself elbow by elbow.
 Once I got there, the leader said, “This is the belly of the beast.”
 I truly felt like I was in an animal’s stomach.

 We all enjoyed looking around with our flashlights.
 This cave didn’t have any stalactites hanging from the ceiling, as one might expect to see.
 I guess the water didn’t contain any minerals in that area that would have caused them to develop.

 Over in one corner was a cavity in the wall that went straight up.
 I went in and pointed my flashlight up into the opening.
 When I came out, everyone else wanted to check it out too.

 We had lots of fun, but it was time to head back.
 Our leader said we need to return before the candles die out.
-They were absolutely necessary.
+They were absolutely required!
 The tunnels branched off in various directions, and there was no other way to be sure that we were taking the correct path back.

 As we came back to the entrance, I could see the light of day shining in.
 It had been raining, and the sky was cloudy, but we were so used to the dark that the subdued light of the overcast day still bothered our eyes for a while.

 When we got back to the camp, some of us jumped in the lake to wash the mud off, clothes and all.

 I was walking with a friend from the van when we came to a muddy puddle.
 Yeah, it definitely had been raining.
 I stepped around the muddy patch to avoid it, and my friend said, “You’re all full of mud anyway!
 What does it matter?”

 As we amused ourselves with the silliness of it all, I knew we were lucky that nothing had gone wrong, even though we had a leader who understood the nature of spelunking quite well.